-Elizabeth Blume, MD, is the medical director of the Heart Transplant Center at Boston Children's Hospital.
+Elizabeth Blume, MD, medical director of the Heart Transplant Program at Boston Children's Hospital

 Treating a pediatric patient with end-stage heart disease is often very different than treating an adult.
 The conditions leading to transplant in a child can be different than in an adult.
 Together, our heart transplant team brings pediatric, academic, clinical and research expertise to the diagnosis and treatment of every child.

 For every child that comes to Boston Children’s, we start from the beginning with a complete history and review of prior studies and treatments to ensure nothing has been missed.
 Our approach is first to focus on medical therapies, which may help improve heart function, so the need for transplantation is avoided or at least delayed.
 For children in immediate need of transplant, our specialized training, extensive experience and innovative tools and techniques allow us to keep children in the best possible health for the best possible outcome.